Dan-Nassirharand/dan.slidev/toolchains/intro.md

 # Libraries

 - A collection of object files that can be shared and used at link time with different projects.
+- These are created using the archiver, `AR`

 ---